About the New Zealand ORCID Consortium

-As a Government-supported Consortium for the benefit of the New Zealand research community, the Consortium benefits from the input of a sector-representative Advisory Committee.
+The Consortium benefits from the input of a sector-representative Advisory Committee.
 For a description of the roles, meetings, and membership of New Zealand ORCID Advisory Committee, see here: NZ ORCID Consortium Advisory Committee.

-New Zealand's research organisations are found in a range of sizes and sectors, and with widely differing technical resources.
-To encourage and support New Zealand research organisations, and their researchers, to be able to use and benefit from ORCID, the New Zealand Government is supporting the development of the New Zealand ORCID Hub.
-The New Zealand ORCID Hub is an open source project being developed by the Society's Technology Partner, the University of Auckland, with the Society as Product Owner.
+New Zealand's research organisations are found in a range of sizes and sectors, with widely differing technical resources.
+To encourage and support New Zealand research organisations, and their researchers, to be able to use and benefit from ORCID, the New Zealand Government supported the development of the New Zealand ORCID Hub.
+This is an open source project developed by the Society's Technology Partner, the University of Auckland, with the Society as Product Owner.